Payola: Criticism of U.S. laws

 Even with these requirements in place, however, record companies have found loopholes within the phrasing of the regulations to continue the practice.
-These loopholes have created a situation which isolates independent artists from mainstream media.
+These loopholes have created a situation that isolates independent artists from mainstream media.
 A current example of this is the lengths that artists Macklemore and Ryan Lewis went to get their music heard.
-Because Lewis and Macklemore belonged to an independent label, they feared payola laws would interfere with their airtime.
+Because Lewis and Macklemore belonged to an independent label, they feared that payola laws would interfere with their airtime.
 So they hired an independent arm of Warner Music Group, the Alternative Distribution Alliance, which assists independent acts to get their music on radio.
 Zach Quillen, manager of Macklemore and Ryan Lewis, discussed how "they paid the alliance a flat monthly fee to help promote the album."

 One side effect of the vagueness of the law and the creation of the loophole is the expansion of the concept at the hands of online music sharing websites.
 In 2009, the website Jango created a plan to accept promotion fees legally by disclosing that they are paid to play the songs.
 "For as little as $30, a band can buy 1,000 plays on the music-streaming service, slotted in between established artists.
 The artists themselves choose what other music they'd like to be played next to."

+In popular culture

+In the musical Dreamgirls and its 2006 film adaptation, payola is a recurring plot element.